Braised Fingerling Potatoes with Garlic, Shallots, and Fresh Herbs

 - Rinse and scrub the potatoes lightly in a colander under running water.
 If the potatoes are on the smaller side–less than 1-inch wide and not very long–leave them intact.
 Slice any larger fingerling potatoes in half crosswise.

-- Place the fingerling potatoes in a straight-sided saute pan (at least 3 quarts in size) so that the potatoes can be accommodated in a single layer.
+- Place the fingerling potatoes in a straight-sided sauté pan (at least 3 quarts in size) so that the potatoes can be accommodated in a single layer.
 Add the sliced shallot, garlic cloves, fresh rosemary, thyme, and dried bay leaves to the pan.
 Add the olive oil and toss to coat evenly.
-Pour in the chicken stock and season lightly with sea salt and pepper (the salt will concentrate as the potatoes cook, so avoid over-seasoning, especially if you are not using low-sodium chicken stock).
+Pour in the chicken stock and season lightly with salt and pepper (the salt will concentrate as the potatoes cook, so avoid over-seasoning, especially if you are not using low-sodium chicken stock).

 - Cover the pan and bring to a simmer over medium heat.
-Reduce the heat to very low simmer and cook the potatoes, covered, for 10 minutes.
-Use a spoon to flip the potatoes, cover, and simmer for an additional 10 to 12 minutes, or until they are can be easily pierced with a sharp pairing knife or skewer.
-There should still be a relatively substantial amount of braising liquid in the pan.
+Reduce the heat to a very low simmer and cook the potatoes, covered, for 10 minutes.
+Use a spoon to flip the potatoes, cover, and simmer for an additional 10 to 12 minutes, or until they are can be easily pierced with a sharp knife or skewer.
+There should still be a relatively substantial amount of braising liquid left in the pan.

 - Place the potatoes in a serving platter and garnish with chopped fresh thyme leaves.
 Serve immediately.

 19 Comments on “Braised Fingerling Potatoes with Garlic, Shallots, and Fresh Herbs”